Get Hive Running

 # Run directly with GoogleTest output

-Test coverage areas
+Test coverage areas (from tests/hive/)

-Test areaWhat is verified
+Test file / areaWhat is verified

-PluginRegistry testsTopological sort correctness, CyclicDependencyException detection, MissingDependencyException detection
+api/PluginRegistryTests.cppTopological sort correctness, CyclicDependencyException and MissingDependencyException detection

 Common Issues